 Different Types of Management Fees

 There are Robo Advisors that charge a monthly fee, and the amount will also change depending on the size of your account balance.
-Yet there are services that offer basic advice and portfolio management with no management fees, but they will usually charge fees in order to obtain additional features and account services – some of which are standard on other Robo Advisors.
+Yet some services offer essential advice and portfolio management with no management fees, but they will usually charge fees in order to obtain additional features and account services – some of which are standard on other Robo Advisors.

 Typical Range of Fees

-In general, the range of fees charged by the top Robo Advisors is actually quite wide, no matter which type of fee structure they employ.
+The range of fees charged by the top Robo Advisors is quite broad, no matter which type of fee structure they employ.

 For robo advisors that levy a set fee, it can typically range from $10 or less as a one-time payment, to a monthly charge of anything between $1 and $300 depending on the size of your investor account.
 General percentage management fees are below 1% and typically range from 0.15% to a top-end charge of around 0.9%.